 3.3.3.1.1.
-MySQL Linux Installation
+Linux Installation

-The most popular Linux distributions (SUSE, Ubuntu, RedHat, Debian), have an automatic system for downloading and installing software.
-The MySQL installation method in case the Linux distribution provides a software package manager is as simple as open the application (Yast in OpenSUSE case for example) and search the mysql-server package.
-In case the Linux distribution does not provide an online package manager it is suggested to visit MySQL website and look for alternative installation methods.
+The most popular Linux distributions (SUSE, Ubuntu, RedHat, Debian) include an automatic system for downloading and installing software.
+The MySQL installation method in case the Linux distribution provides a software package manager may be as simple as using the particular package manager (Yast in OpenSUSE case for example) and searching for the package for the MySQL server and client.